 8.4 Charges must be paid by bank transfer or by cheque (using such payment details as are notified by the Provider to the Customer from time to time).

-8.5 If the Customer does not pay any amount properly due to the Agency under or in connection with this Agreement, the Agency may:
+8.5 If the Customer does not pay any amount properly due to the Provider under or in connection with this Agreement, the Provider may: